-- 2. Projects with substantial groundwater extraction (Section 4(B)(2)) shall submit a groundwater extraction impact assessment which shall include, at a minimum, the following information: - a.
+- Projects with substantial groundwater extraction (Section 4(B)(2)) shall submit a groundwater extraction impact assessment which shall include, at a minimum, the following information: - a.
 A statement from the applicant specifying the quantity of ground water to be extracted expressed as the annual total, the maximum monthly rate by calendar month, and the maximum daily rate.
-These rates shall be maximum rates, which rates shall not be exceeded without further Site Plan Approval by the Planning Board. - b.
+These rates shall be maximum rates, which rates shall not be exceeded without further Site Plan Approval by the Planning Board.

+- b.
 For projects coming under the jurisdiction of the Maine DHHS, a letter from that agency containing its review comments. - c.
 A report prepared by a Certified Geologist showing: - i.
 A map of the aquifer tributary to the spring(s), well(s) or excavation(s) from which the water is to be extracted.
 The map shall include sufficient detail to support a calculation of sustained yield during a ten (10) year drought, as well as an estimate of any potential interaction between or among this and adjacent aquifers. - ii.
-Calculations based upon the investigation showing the aquifer characteristics, the rates of draw-down and rebound, the sustainable yearly, monthly (by calendar month) and daily extraction rates, the cone of depression that may develop about the project and impacts upon the water table in the tributary aquifer and other private or public wells within one thousand (1,000) feet of the proposed extraction facilities.

-- 3. Proposals for a permissible solar farm shall submit the following additional materials: - b.
-Evidence that the owner and operator of the proposal has adequate technical and financial capacity to adequately construct, operate, and decommission the permissible solar farm, including a statement or other documentation from a lending institution that the owner has secured financing to cover the cost of construction. - c.
-A statement prepared by a licensed professional engineer certifying that the permissible solar farm design is safe in terms of strength, stability, security, and grounding. - d.
-Plans prepared by a professional engineer or surveyor showing the location of all solar energy system components, existing and proposed structures, existing and proposed impervious surfaces, areas proposed to be cleared of vegetation, and their physical dimensions, including a calculation of the solar land area. - e.
-An operations and maintenance plan for the permissible solar farm, which must include the manufacturer-identified useful life of the facility and documentation of the entity that will be legally responsible for operating, maintaining, and repairing the facility for the term of its useful life. - f.
-A decommissioning plan for the removal of the permissible solar farm and stabilization of the site, which must include a proposed decommissioning time schedule and a statement of the owner's intent concerning the following: - Physical removal of any solar energy system components, structures, foundations, supports, fencing, or security barriers from the site. - ii.
-Disposal of all solid and hazardous waste in accordance with local, state, and federal waste disposal laws and rules. - iii.
-Stabilization or re-vegetation of the site as necessary to minimize erosion and return the site to substantially its pre-construction state.
+Calculations based upon the investigation showing the aquifer characteristics, the rates of draw-down and rebound, the sustainable yearly, monthly (by calendar month) and daily extraction rates, the cone of depression that may develop about the project and impacts upon the water table in the tributary aquifer and other private or public wells within one thousand (1,000) feet of the proposed extraction facilities. - 3.
+Proposals for a permissible solar farm shall submit the following additional materials: - a.
+Evidence that the owner and operator of the proposal has adequate technical and financial capacity to adequately construct, operate, and decommission the permissible solar farm, including a statement or other documentation from a lending institution that the owner has secured financing to cover the cost of construction. - b.
+A statement prepared by a licensed professional engineer certifying that the permissible solar farm design is safe in terms of strength, stability, security, and grounding. - c.
+Plans prepared by a professional engineer or surveyor showing the location of all solar energy system components, existing and proposed structures, existing and proposed impervious surfaces, areas proposed to be cleared of vegetation, and their physical dimensions, including a calculation of the solar land area. - d.
+An operations and maintenance plan for the permissible solar farm, which must include the manufacturer-identified useful life of the facility and documentation of the entity that will be legally responsible for operating, maintaining, and repairing the facility for the term of its useful life. - e.
+If applicable, any Decommissioning Plan (and associated Approval Letter) required by Maine Department of Environmental Protection (MDEP) for the removal of the permissible solar farm and stabilization of the site.
+The approval authority may require, as a condition of approval, a decommissioning bond naming the Town of Blue Hill as the beneficiary, in addition to any bond issued to MDEP.